-AASB 7.25 AASB 7.27(a) AASB 7.27(b) AASB 7.29 All amounts are short-term.
-The carrying values of trade payables and other payables are considered to be a reasonable approximation of fair value.
+AASB 7.25 AASB 7.27(a) AASB 7.27(b) AASB 7.29

+With the exception of the non-current part of finance lease liabilities, all amounts are short-term.
+The carrying values of trade payables and short-term bank overdrafts are considered to be a reasonable approximation of fair value.